 Cognizant of the nutrition issues, a national nutrition strategy and program (NNSP) has been developed and implemented in a multi-sectoral approach.
 The HSDP IV has integrate nutrition into the Health Extension Programme to improve the nutritional status of mothers and children through Enhanced Outreach Strategy (EOS)health posts) .

 The morbidity, mortality and vulnerability of pregnant & lactating women and infant & youth are prevalent in Ethiopia as a result of problems related to nutrition.
-MCMDO works on CMAM, SAM, SBCC on nutrition and prevention of hidden hunger and micronutrient deficiencies.
+MCMDO works on CMAM, SBCC on nutrition and prevention of hidden hunger and micronutrient deficiencies.

 MCMDO had implemented 10 projects under this thematic component.
 MCMDO has achieved significant impacts on its nutrition projects both under development and emergency nutrition projects.
 As a result of this outstanding achievement, the former UN Secretary General Ban Ki Moon has visited our nutrition projects in Oromia region, Zeway Dugda woreda during his visit to Ethiopia.